bowen0701/bowen0701.github.io/_posts/2015-09-23-learn-for-big-data.md

 ---
 layout: post
 title: "Notes on 'Learning for Big Data'"
-date: 2016-09-30
+date: 2015-09-23
 ---

-I recently (actually it was on 2015/09/23) attended an insightful talk, given by [Hsuan-Tien Lin](http://www.csie.ntu.edu.tw/~htlin/) (Professor of Computer Science at National Taiwan University).
+I recently attended an insightful talk, given by [Hsuan-Tien Lin](http://www.csie.ntu.edu.tw/~htlin/) (Professor of Computer Science at National Taiwan University).
 The topic was about (human) learning for big data.
 (Yes, not learning *from* big data.)
 I learned a lots from the talk and would like to take some notes here.

 ## 1. How to find big data questions?